Blendify/blender-manual/trunk/blender_docs/manual/data_system/data_blocks.rst

 Since zero user data-blocks aren't saved.
 There are times when you want to force the data to be kept irrespective of its users.

-If you're building a ``.blend`` file to serve as a library of things that you intend to link-to from *other* files, you'll need to make sure that they don't accidentally get deleted from the library file.
+If you're building a blend file to serve as a library of things that you intend to link-to from *other* files, you'll need to make sure that they don't accidentally get deleted from the library file.

 Do this by giving the data-blocks a *Fake User*,